Corymbia/eucalyptus-documentation/content/user_guide/using_instances/understanding_instances/instances_concepts/_index.md

 ![image]({{< ref "/" >}}images/Eucalyptus-Machine-Images.png)

 ## Instance
 A instance is a virtual machine deployed from an EMI.
 An instance then, is simply a running copy of an EMI, which means it always starts from a known baseline.
 There are two types of instances; instance store-backed and EBS-backed.
 This section describes store-backed instances.
-For information about EBS-backed instances, see [](../shared/using_block_storage.dita) .
+For information about EBS-backed instances, see [Using EBS]({{< ref using_block_storage.md >}}) .